 If someone in your family is battling an addiction to opioid drugs, you probably feel like you’re on an emotional rollercoaster.
 You want them to get the help they need to beat the addiction, but it’s heartbreaking when you see how sick they feel any time they try to stop.
 They’ll experience unpleasant withdrawal symptoms and very strong cravings.
 The side effects of withdrawal are often so severe, and the cravings so strong, that they drive most addicts to start using the drug again – even if they want to quit.

 Medication-assisted therapy (MAT) can help.
 You may never have thought about the benefits of replacing one drug with another, but MAT has been proven to be an effective – and compassionate – way to overcome addiction.

 “Medication-assisted therapy reduces withdrawal symptoms and gives the person a fighting chance against their cravings,” says Dr. M. Justin Coffey, Chair of Geisinger's Department of Psychiatry, Addiction Medicine and Behavioral Health.
 “It can help them focus on the hard work of recovery.”

 MAT treats the whole person

-“MAT is so much more than taking a medication to reduce cravings in the hopes that it helps the person overcome their addiction,” said Dr. Paolucci.
+“MAT is so much more than taking a medication to reduce cravings in the hopes that it helps the person overcome their addiction,” says Dr. Coffey.
 “The person addicted to the drug is treated holistically, which means all issues related to their addiction are addressed.”